dgageot/repet/documentation/workbook-en.md

 }
 ```

-And when you call http://localhost:8080/basket You get :
+And when you call http://localhost:8080/basket you get something like:

 ```json
 {